 - Financial power of attorney: This designates someone to make financial decisions on your behalf, such as selling your estate.

 - Last will and testament: This allows you to designate estate beneficiaries and who will get what; for example, leaving your artwork to one child but your furniture to another.

 - Health Insurance Portability and Accountability Act Release Form: This HIPAA form grants your designated loved ones access to your healthcare information.

 Do You Need Help with Estate Planning?
 Attorney Vance E. Hendrix Can Help

 While this is not an exhaustive list, these are just a few best practices you should keep in mind when starting the estate planning process.
-If you need help, Attorney Vance E. Hendrix can help.
+If you need help, Tyler Estate Lawyer Vance E. Hendrix can help.
 Call today at 214-500-1702 or schedule a consultation online.